 The Dobsonian design offers great value in an affordable aperture.
-That means you get superior light-gathering ability at a bargain price, so you can see the deep sky with great detail and brightness.
+That means you get superior light-gathering ability at a bargain price so that you can see the deep sky with great detail and brightness.

 The Meade LightBridge Dobsonian reflector telescopes are easy to use, and beginners will have no difficulty setting up a LightBridge and finding prominent objects in the night sky.

-Meade offers four models of varying aperture and size in the LightBridge series, ranging from 8 inches up to a deluxe 16-inch aperture design.
+Meade offers four models of varying aperture and size in the LightBridge series, ranging from 8 inches up to an exclusive 16-inch aperture design.
 And they are also lightweight and reasonably portable.

 This product comes with a variety of exciting features to make your experience worthwhile.

-With its expanded aperture and wide eyepieces, it enhances the image quality giving you the beautiful sight, which will surely astound you.
+Its expanded aperture and wide eyepieces enhance the image quality, giving you a beautiful sight, which will surely astound you.

 Celestron astromaster 114EQ reflector telescope makes celestial viewing just perfect for its users.
 It is quite unlikely that this product will disappoint its users.
 This reflector telescope is extraordinary, with its high quality and a great number of features.

-It’s fully coated high-quality lens produces clear and bright images of the moon, stars, and planets.
+Its fully coated, the high-quality lens produces clear and bright images of the moon, stars, and planets.
 This reflector telescope has a big sized 114mm mirror, which gives its user a wide zoom in the world of astronomy.

-This reflector telescope has a 140mm aperture, which works in gaining the maximum light to make an object look bright.
+This reflector telescope has a 140mm aperture, gaining the maximum light to make an object look bright.
 The Focal length of the astromaster 114 EQ is 1000mm.

 This reflective telescope comes with a set of extra features compared with other telescopes of the same model.
 It is very easy to install this telescope without using any confusing tools.
-Once you open the compact box, within some minutes, you will be able to use this telescope.
+Once you open the compact box, you will be able to use this telescope within some minutes.

 Astromater 114EQ reflector telescope comes with a lastingly mounted StarPointer, often found in Celestron products.
 The software which comes along with this reflector telescope is planetarium software with a database of 10,000 objects accompanied by enhanced images.

-This reflector telescope is made up of good quality, strong material, with long-lasting design.
+This reflector telescope is made up of good quality, a strong material with a durable design.

-It comes with an aluminum tripod giving you a flexible yet stable platform that is made of 1.25-inch steel tube legs.
-Reflectors equatorial mount is pretty stable, provided with easy-slow motion controls on the axis.
+It comes with an aluminum tripod giving you a flexible yet stable platform made of 1.25-inch steel tube legs.
+Reflectors’ equatorial mount is pretty stable, provided with easy-slow motion controls on the axis.

-This reflective telescope is designed in such a way that it allows you to locate objects accurately and helps you in tracking specific objects in the sky, saving your time and giving you awesome results.
+This reflective telescope is designed so that it allows you to locate objects accurately and helps you track specific objects in the sky, saving your time and giving you awesome results.

 This reflector telescope not only provides good results but is also durable.
 You can use it for years and years.
 This product is something that has all the qualities of satisfying its user.

-Take it to your favorite location and experience the wonderful moon, stars, planets, star clusters, nebulas, and the ring around Saturn.
-The software provided will help you a lot in tracking and locating heavenly bodies that you have never seen before.
+Please take it to your favorite location and experience the wonderful moon, stars, planets, star clusters, nebulas, and the ring around Saturn.
+The software provided will help you track and locate heavenly bodies that you have never seen before.

-It has 130mm of the aperture, which gives a great view of the moon, stars clusters, large galaxies, and much more!
+It has 130mm of aperture, which gives a great view of the moon, stars clusters, large galaxies, and more!
 This 130mm mirror is yet the largest in the series.